Gallawander/Coursera_ExData_Plotting2/README.md

 ### Question 2
 Have *total* emissions from PM2.5 decreased in the **Baltimore City**, Maryland (`fips == "24510"`) from 1999 to 2008?
 Use the **base** plotting system to make a plot answering this question.

-At first, we need to prepare data for plotting.
-We summarize the NEI dataset to obtain sum of `Emissions` for particular year and filter for Baltimore city.
+Data preparation - we summarized the NEI dataset to obtain sum of `Emissions` for particular year and filtered it out for Baltimore city.
 ```
 NEI_summarized <- NEI %>%
   as_tibble() %>%